Give through a will or bequest

 What are common types of bequests?

 - Specific: A gift of a specific amount or item/asset from the estate to St. Jude.
-See sample bequest language for this type of gift.
+See sample bequest language for this type of gift, or download a copy of our bequest information sheet.

 - Residual: A gift to St. Jude made from the residue of the estate after all other wishes are fulfilled, or a percentage of the estate.